On the existence of supporting broken book decompositions for contact forms in dimension 3: Introduction

-A {\it Birkhoff section} of a vector field $R$ is a surface with boundary whose interior is embedded and transverse to $R$, whose boundary is immersed and composed of periodic orbits.
-A Birkhoff section must also intersect all orbits of $R$ within bounded time, so that there is a well-defined return map in the interior of the surface.
-The boundary will be called the {\it binding}.
-These surfaces are also known as global surfaces of section.
-A Birkhoff section induces a rational open book decomposition of the manifold.
+A {\it Birkhoff section} for~$R$ is a $R$-section that must also intersect all orbits of $R$ within bounded time, so that there is a well-defined first-return map in the interior of the surface.
+These surfaces are also known as rational global surfaces of section.
+A given Birkhoff section induces a rational open book decomposition of the manifold (where we do not require the usual condition of compatibility of orientations along the binding, see Section~\ref{ssec-contact}), all of whose pages are also Birkhoff sections.
+For this reason we refer to the boundary of a Birkhoff section as the {\it binding}.

-Broken book decompositions are generalisations of Birkhoff sections and rational open book decompositions, reminiscent of finite energy foliations constructed by Hofer-Wyszocki-Zehnder for nondegenerate Reeb vector fields on $\mathbb{S}^3$~\cite{HWZ}.
+Broken book decompositions are generalisations of Birkhoff sections and rational open book decompositions, reminiscent of finite energy foliations constructed by Hofer, Wyszocki and Zehnder for nondegenerate Reeb vector fields on $\mathbb{S}^3$~\cite{HWZ}.
 In a broken book decomposition we allow the binding to have {\it broken} components, in addition to {\it radial} ones modelled on the classical open book case.
-The complement of the binding is foliated by surfaces.
-A radial component of the binding has a tubular neighborhood in which the pages of the broken book induce a radial foliation.
-The foliation in a tubular neighborhood of a broken component has sectors that are radially foliated and sectors that are transversely foliated by hyperbolas.
-For the broken books we construct in this paper, each broken component has either two or four sectors foliated by hyperbolas.
+The complement of the binding is foliated by surfaces that are relatively compact in $M$ and whose closures in $M$ are called the {\it pages}.
+A radial component of the binding has a tubular neighborhood in which the pages of the broken book induce a radial foliation by annuli (as in Figure~\ref{figure: radialcomponent}).
+The foliation in a tubular neighborhood of a broken component has sectors that are radially foliated by annuli and sectors that are foliated by surfaces that transversally look like hyperbolas (see Figures~\ref{figure: brokencomponent0} and~\ref{figure: brokencomponent1}).
+For the broken books we construct in this paper, each broken component has either two or four sectors of each type, depending on whether the component is of positive or negative hyperbolic type.

+A broken book decomposition {\it carries}---or {\it supports}---a vector field~$R$ if the binding is composed of periodic orbits, while the other orbits are transverse to the interior of the pages.
+In particular the pages are $R$-sections whose boundary is contained in the binding and whose interiors give in general a non-trivial foliation of the complement of the binding, as opposed to the genuine open book case.
+The broken book {\it $\partial$-strongly carries} the vector field~$R$ if moreover the pages are $\partial$-strong $R$-sections.